LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 ## Control Variates

 Okay, so we've gotten a less noisy estimate for the $$i^\text{th}$$ component of the gradient by swapping out the joint density with another variable that has the same expectation value but lower variance.
-We can further decrease the variance on our estimate using ___control variates___.
+We can further decrease the variance on our estimate using **control variates**.
 TLDR: A control variate is an auxiliary function with known expectation, used to reduce the variance of a Monte Carlo estimate.

-As a quick intro, if I have some function $$f(z)$$ of which I want to estimate the average of, I can instead look at another variable $$\hat{f}$$ that has the same expectation value described as the following,
+As a quick intro, if I have some function $$f(z)$$ of which I want to estimate the average of, I can instead look at another variable$$\hat{f}$$ that has the same expectation value described as the following,

 $$\begin{align}
 \hat{f}(z) \equiv f(z) - a\left(h(z) - \mathbb{E}[h(z)] \right) .